Golden Age

 A collection of unrestricted prayers are available in the Dzokden Learning Center.

-Golden Age Now – Don’t wait 400 years for a better world
+Golden Age Now — do not wait 400 years for a better world!

-It is a mistake to fixate on the golden age arising at a single point in time or due to a particular event.
-One notion is that Kalki King Raudra Chakri will emerge in less than 400 years, bringing about the golden age.
-However, there are other interpretations of different times on when this will occur in both Tibetan and Sanskrit texts.
+It is a mistake to fixate on the second Golden Age arising at a single point in time or due to a particular event.
+One notion is that Kalki King Raudra Chakri will emerge in less than 400 years, bringing about the second Golden Age.
+However, there are other interpretations of different times on when this will occur in both Sanskrit and Tibetan texts.

 Teachers will generally manifest when they recognise potential students are receptive to the teachings and will teach based on the differing capabilities of their students.
-Likewise, for the appearance of King Raudra Chakri, or any other bodhisattva who manifests to guide us, we must create the karmic causes and conditions with supreme bodhicitta motivation.
-This means training our minds with Dharma, studying and practicing the Kalachakra Tantra and Zhentong teachings on emptiness to make ourselves suitable vessels for receiving these precious teachings.
-The more we practice with excellent motivation to liberate all sentient beings, the more we cultivate buddha nature qualities within our own minds so that we may experience the golden age now.
+Likewise, for the appearance of Kalki Raudra Chakri, or any other bodhisattva who manifests to guide us, we must create the karmic causes and conditions with supreme bodhicitta motivation.
+This means training our minds with Dharma, studying and practicing the Kalachakra Tantra and the Zhentong teachings on emptiness to make ourselves suitable vessels for receiving these precious teachings.
+The more we practice with excellent motivation to liberate all sentient beings, the more we cultivate the qualities of Buddha Nature qualities within our own minds so that we may experience the Golden Age as soon as possible.

-First and foremost we should train our minds with bodhicitta motivation so that we have excellent conduct.
-The Kalachakra Tantra, regarded as the ‘King of Tantras’, when practiced genuinely, regularly and sincerely with the right motivation can lead to profound personal transformation and genuine happiness.
-In order to practice, you will need to first receive an empowerment – signing up to the Dzokden mailing list at [XXX] will mean you will be notified of any upcoming empowerments.
+First and foremost we should train our minds with bodhicitta motivation so that we have excellent altruistic conduct.
+The Kalachakra Tantra — regarded as the ‘King of Tantras’ — when practiced genuinely and regularly with the right motivation, can lead to profound personal transformation and genuine happiness.
+In order to learn Kalachakra more in depth, you will need to first receive an empowerment (initiation).
+Signing up to the Dzokden mailing list means you will be notified of any upcoming empowerments.

 Volunteer

-As a global organisation dedicated to making these teachings accessible to many, volunteering with us is a great way to put the teachings into practice by supporting Rinpoche in his vision to create the conditions of a golden age and strengthen our connection with Shambhala.
+As a global organisation dedicated to making these teachings accessible to many, volunteering with us is a great way to put the teachings into practice by supporting Rinpoche in his vision to create the conditions of a second Golden Age and strengthen our connection with Shambhala.

 Golden Age Meaning

-Stay up-to-date with all of the online offerings and communtiy activities.
+Stay up to date with all online offerings and social events.